Dylan-Standen/Intro-to-Special-Relativity/README.md

 ### Context

-Written in 2025 after I completed Part III of the Mathematical Tripos.
-Intended as an accessible resource for students encountering relativity from a non-physics background.
+Written in 2025 after completing Part III of the Mathematical Tripos.
+So, it is written to the level expected for someone about to undertake a QFT course at Cambridge.
+It is mainly intended as an accessible resource for students encountering relativity from a non-physics background.

-The document is pedagogical rather than research-oriented, but it reflects my interest in **mathematical physics**, **geometric formulations of QFT**, and **clear exposition**.
+The document is pedagogical rather than research-oriented, but it reflects my broad interest in **mathematical physics**, **geometric formulations of QFT**, and **clear exposition**.

 If you do come across any errors while reading, please do feel free to email me at dylansion38@gmail.com.